vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 ### Synthesizing research

 Being a spiritual seeker, I often question what causes one to behave the way they do.
 While I've found some form of an answer, I was elated when I could connect my experience to what Don Norman, the veteran in UX, had to say about it.
-In his book, Emotional Design, Don had mentioned that a person has 3 types of goals which are relevant for designers & product makers.
+In his book, Emotional Design, Don mentions that a person has 3 types of goals which are relevant for designers & product makers.

 <ul>
     <li>Visceral goals</li>